 The 1998 reauthorization of the Higher Education Act required each guaranty agency to establish a Federal Student Loan Reserve Fund (the "Federal Fund") into which all federal reserves are to be deposited and, subject to some transitional exceptions, such amounts deposited in the Federal Fund can only be used to pay lender claims on defaulted loans and to disburse default aversion fees to an agency operating fund ("Agency Operating Fund").
 All loan processing and issuance fees, account maintenance fees, and default aversion fees paid by the Secretary as well as the unreinsured portion of default collections (after payment of the Secretary's equitable share and excluding required deposits in the Federal Fund) are required to be deposited in the Agency Operating Fund.
 Except for funds transferred from the Federal Fund, the Agency Operating Fund is considered to be the property of the respective guaranty agency.
-As of June 30, 2010, the balance in the Authority's Agency Operating Fund was \$29,591,886.
+As of June 30, 2012, the balance in the Authority's Agency Operating Fund was \$39,922,125.

 The fund that the Authority established pursuant to the Act that satisfies such Federal Fund requirement is also referred to in the Act as the "State Education Assistance Authority Loan Guarantee Reserve Fund," which may be used by the Authority to remedy defaults on student or parent loans to the extent such defaulted loans are not covered by an existing or future program of federal guarantees or reinsurance.
-Sources of funds for the Federal Fund include premiums, if any, received by the Authority for guaranteeing student or parent loans and all moneys made available to the Authority for the guaranteeing of FFELP loans, including federal funds made available for such purpose.
-As of June 30, 2010, the balance in the Federal Fund established by the Authority was \$19,051,373.
+With the elimination of the FFELP, there is no source of funds for the replenishment of the Federal Fund other than reinsurance, and amounts therein have decreased from \$19,522,696 as of September 30, 2010, to \$12,616,396 as of June 30, 2012.